timlohse1104/tilloh.dev/frontend/README.md

 ## Toggles

 There are a few usable toggles in the frontend.
 These can be created in the admin panel under `Toggles`.
-The following toggles are available:
+The following toggles are available (see `TogglesEnum`):

 1. **TOGGLE_RANDOM_JOKE**: Show a random joke on the home page.
 2. **TOGGLE_NAV_MEMORANDUM**: Show the memorandum button in the navigation bar and activate route.